hn/bsh-home-appliances/README.md

 ### D-Bus

-According to [this](https://www.mikrocontroller.net/topic/395115#4543950) and [this](https://forums.ni.com/t5/Instrument-Control-GPIB-Serial/Has-anybody-used-D-Bus-to-communicate-with-and-or-control/m-p/4284296#M84901) source, the electronics inside the device are interconnected via a proprietary serial bus.
+According to the [B/S/H/ patent documents](#misc), [this](https://www.mikrocontroller.net/topic/395115#4543950) and [this](https://forums.ni.com/t5/Instrument-Control-GPIB-Serial/Has-anybody-used-D-Bus-to-communicate-with-and-or-control/m-p/4284296#M84901) forum post, the electronics inside the device are interconnected via a proprietary serial bus called D-Bus or D-Bus-2.
-Since there are no official sources, it is unclear whether this is called D-Bus, D-Bus-2, DBus or DBus2 and what the possible difference between version 1 and 2 might be.
+Since there are no public technical specifications, it is unclear what the possible difference between version 1 and 2 might be.

-The bus consists of three wires: GND, VCC and DATA.
+The bus found on the "EP" circuit boards consists of three wires: GND, VCC and DATA.
 VCC is 9V and DATA is TTL (5V).
 Connections are established using 3 pin 2.5 pitch [RAST connectors](https://de.wikipedia.org/wiki/RAST-Steckverbinder).
 Some of these plugs have coding lugs to ensure that they cannot be plugged into the wrong socket.
 They are commercially available from [Lumberg](https://www.lumberg.com/en/products/product/3521), [Stocko](https://www.stocko-contact.com/downloads/STOCKO_Connector%20systems_pitch%202.5_ECO-TRONIC_de_en.pdf) and probably many more suppliers.